Should I Rent My House Furnished?

 How Furnished Units Look to a Landlord

-When we talk about furnished rentals, we expect that all furniture is in place.
+When we talk about renting out furnished rentals, we expect that all furniture is in place.
 However, the landlord still has the last say over what items to issue.
 In general, a furnished unit appears like the following:

 ● A bedroom has a bed, nightstand, and dresser